 Students aged over 19 and continuing the same level 3 course they began aged 18.

-Students aged between 19 and 24 on 31st August 2022 who have an Education Health and Care Plan (EHC Plan) are entitled to a free meal if they meet the financial eligibility criteria.
+Students aged between 19 and 24 on 31st August 2023, who have an Education Health and Care Plan (EHC Plan), are entitled to free college meals if they meet the financial eligibility criteria.

 Getting your meal at College